queenaccila/midnight-express-creative/Dialogue/Level-2.md

 ### Post-Boss Scene
 <u>LOCATION - BACK CAR ROOM</u>

+[The battle ends.
+The Porter sparks and whirs before collasping into a luggage.]

+[The luggage rattles, and pops out The Porter in a smaller key-like form, showing his weakened state.]

+[Mina cautiously approaches]

+**Mina:** Are you...okay?

+**The Porter:** Systems… critical.
+No longer fit for service.
+Preparing for shipment to recycling hub.

+**Mina:** Recycling?!
+But you didn't need to-

+**The Porter:** It's protocol.
+I failed.
+The train - especially *him* - doesn't tolerate errors.

 [The cameras all lock onto Mina.
 The speaker goes off.]

 **???:** What a shame.
-The Porter has always been one of the best Midnight Express bots.
+The Porter has always been one of the most efficient units on the Midnight Express.

-**???:** I now have to reorganize the storage and cargo systems, thanks to you.
+**???:** I now have to reorganize the entire cargo system myself, thanks to you.

 **Mina:** Huh??
 Who are you?

-**???:** Who I am should not matter to those who threaten to replace me and my position.
+**???:**  Who I am should not matter to those who show up uninvited, disrupt operations, and threaten my position.

 **Mina:** Your position?
 Then you must be-

-**???:**
+**???:** You may hold a ticket, but it was not authorized by me.

-[The cameras turn off, leaving Mina alone in the room.]
+[The cameras turn off, leaving Mina alone in the room with the weakened Porter.]

-**Mina:** (It doesn't sound like he got the memo I would even be here, let alone take over his job...)
+**Mina:** He didn’t know I was coming… No one told him?

-**Mina:** (No wonder why the entire train is so hostile towards me even with my ticket.)
+**Mina:** No wonder why everything’s been hostile.
+Even with my ticket, I’m still seen as a threat.

-**Mina:** I should probably head back to the main train car.

-**Mina:** I have a feeling this man is not gonna be happy to see me...
+[The Porter flashes a small blinker light, trying to get Mina's attention.]

+**The Porter:** Mina...

+[Mina turns around and kneels beside The Porter.]

+**The Porter:** Let me help you while I still can.

+**Mina:** You're not worried about getting in more trouble?

+**The Porter:** I'm already boxed and ready for disposal.
+As far as he’s concerned, I’ve been... removed from service.

+**The Porter:** Whether you're here as the new conductor or not, the Midnight Express was designed to welcome its passengers—not attack them.

+**The Porter:** I don’t know why everything's changed... but someone should be on your side.

+**Mina:** Thank you.
+I'm going to figure this out.

+**Mina:** And I'll make sure you're not just thrown away.

 SCENE FADES TO BLACK